Online Posterior Sampling with a Diffusion Prior: Introduction

 We make the following contributions.
 First, we propose novel posterior sampling approximations for linear models and GLMs with a diffusion model prior.
 The key idea is to sample from a chain of approximate conditional posteriors, one for each stage of the reverse process, which are estimated in a closed form.
 In linear models, each conditional is a product of two Gaussians, representing prior knowledge and diffused evidence (\cref{thm:linear posterior}).
 In GLMs, each conditional is obtained by a Laplace approximation, which mixes prior knowledge and evidence (\cref{thm:glm posterior}).
-Our approximations are motivated by posterior sampling with a Gaussian prior, and inherit its simplicity and efficiency.
-The prior works (\cref{sec:related work}) rely on the score of the likelihood of observations.
-In online learning, the likelihood score tends to infinity as the number of observations increases, which causes divergence of the existing approximations (\cref{sec:synthetic experiment}).
+Our approximations are motivated by posterior sampling with Gaussian priors, and inherit its simplicity and efficiency.
+Prior works (\cref{sec:related work}) sampled from the posterior using the likelihood score, and their approximations become unstable when the score is high.
+We combine the likelihood with conditional priors, in each stage of the diffusion model, using the Laplace approximation.
+The resulting posterior concentrates at a single point and can be sampled from efficiently even if the likelihood score is high.
+We prove that this approximation is asymptotically consistent.

-Our second major contribution is in theory.
-More specifically, we prove that our posterior approximation is asymptotically consistent (\cref{thm:asymptotic consistency}).
-The key idea in the proof is that the conditional posteriors in \cref{thm:linear posterior} concentrate at a scaled unknown model parameter as the number of observations increases.
+Our second contribution is in theory.
+We properly derive our posterior approximations (\cref{thm:linear posterior,thm:glm posterior}) and show their asymptotic consistency (\cref{thm:asymptotic consistency}).
+The key idea in the proof of \cref{thm:asymptotic consistency} is that the conditional posteriors concentrate at a scaled unknown model parameter as the number of observations increases.
 While this claim is asymptotic, it is an expected property of a posterior distribution.
-Many prior works, such as \citet{chung23diffusion}, do not poses this property.
+Many prior works, such as \citet{chung23diffusion}, do not propose asymptotically consistent approximations.
+All of our main results rely on a novel approximation of clean samples by scaled diffused samples (\cref{sec:key approximation}).
+The most challenging part of the analysis is \cref{thm:asymptotic consistency}, where we analyze an asymptotic behavior of a chain of $T$ dependent random vectors.

-Our last contribution is empirical evaluation on contextual bandit problems.
-We focus on bandits because the ability to represent all levels of uncertainty well is critical for exploration.
-Our experiments (\cref{sec:synthetic experiment}) show that a score-based method fails to do so.
+Our last contribution is an empirical evaluation on contextual bandits.
+We focus on bandits because the ability to represent all levels of uncertainty precisely is critical for exploration.
+Our experiments show that a score-based method fails to do so (\cref{sec:synthetic experiment}).
 Note that our posterior approximations are general and not restricted to bandits.